Canada's Drag Race: Season 2

 In January 2021, it was announced that the show was renewed for a second season.
-At the same time, it was announced that comedian and producer Trevor Boris will join production as showrunner in the second season.
+At the same time, it was announced that comedian and producer Trevor Boris would join production as showrunner in the second season.

-In March 2021, it was announced that Bowyer-Chapman will not return as a judge in the second season, due to a scheduling conflict with another project he is working on.
-In June 2021, it was announced that McKenzie will not return as a judge in the second season, due to travel restrictions related to the COVID-19 pandemic.
+In March 2021, it was announced that Bowyer-Chapman would not be returning as a judge in the second season, due to a scheduling conflict with another project he is working on.
+In June 2021, it was announced that McKenzie would not return as a judge in the second season, due to travel restrictions related to the COVID-19 pandemic.
 The second season judging panel included fashion stylist Brad Goreski, actress Amanda Brugel, and broadcaster and Season 1 "Squirrel Friend" Traci Melchor.

 Season 3

-For the third season, the judges panel was re-worked again, consisting of only Hytes, Goreski, and Melchor.
+For the third season, the judges panel was re-worked again, consisting of only Brooke Lynn Hytes, Goreski, and Melchor.

 Season 4

-A fourth season was announced in November 2022, expected to air in 2023.
+A fourth season was announced in November 2022, with casting opened November 1 and closed November 22, with Brooke Lynn Hytes, Goreski, and Melchor expected to return to the judging panel.
+The cast was officially announced on October 18, 2023 and the season premiered on November 16, 2023.

+Season 5

+A fifth season was announced on November 9, 2023, with casting running throughout November.
+It was open to any Canadian citizens or permanent residents who were 19 on November 1, 2023.
+The cast was announced on October 23, 2024, and the season premiered on November 21, 2024.

+Season 6

+A sixth season was announced on October 31, 2024 with casting opened on the same day.

+Season 7

+A seventh season was announced on November 6, 2025 with casting opened on the same day.